Santa Rita, Pampanga: Dúman (Green Gold)

+Festival

 Years ago, during dúman season, Santa Rita's streets rang daily with the “tok-tok” of baseball bat-sized wooden pestles hitting meter-high mortars as lacatan malútû, a red-husked variety of glutinous rice, was transformed into dúman.
 Nowadays, only a few barangays engage in the laborious and time-consuming production process.

 The Dúman Festival started in 2002, which originated from the long-standing tradition of pounding and winnowing unripe glutinous rice (lacatan).
 The festival features alfresco dining in front of the Santa Rita Church patio were rows and rows of delicacy stalls would sell various pastries and native dishes of the town with duman being the major highlight.
 The food sold during the festival would include native pastry attractions of the town like sansrival, masa podrido, mamón and mamón tostado.

 Dúman is relatively expensive.
 Food critic Claude Tayag explains that unlike the regular rice variety, which can be planted and harvested three times a year, dúman can only be harvested in the cool air of November and December, otherwise it will not be a bountiful one.
 For every hectare (San Agustín and Santa Mónica), a farmer can produce only a maximum of 4.5 cavans of duman, while a maximum of 300 cavans can be harvested from the regular rice variety.
 Dúman prices range from P600 to P1,000 per kilo depending on the quality.

+Heritage

 Santa Rita de Casia Parish Church

 The heritage Church is under the jurisdiction of the Roman Catholic Archdiocese of San Fernando.

 Fr.
 Pedro de San Nicolas served as minister of both Porac and Santa Rita in 1722, but it was only in 1726 when Santa Rita had its own priest and therefore became an independent parish.
 Fr.
 Francisco Royo built the present church in 1839; Fr.
 Juan Merino completed it in 1868.
 These two priests also opened the road linking Santa Rita with Porac and Guagua.
 During the Revolution, the townspeople hid their last Augustianian parish priest, Fr.
 Celestino Garcia in their houses until the forces of Gen. Maximino Hizon captured him in Bacolor and took him all the way to Lepanto in the Cordilleras.

 Building of the church had to be delayed until the late 19th century due to economic adjuristicial conditions.
 The single-nave church is 55m long, 13m wide and 10m high.
 It has a large and well lit transept.
 The solid brass facade has baroque characteristics and the single columns are relatively slender.